FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 https://github.com/cctsao2000/Interactive-Lab-Hub/assets/60999245/30881fd2-d0f4-4cb5-b4ca-615a47831155

 Now, change the goal within the same setting, and update the interaction with the paper prototype.
+(Note: View the interaction with the paper prototype in [Part E.](#part-e-costume-the-device))

 \*\***Show the follow-up work here.**\*\*